Three ways to do a two-way ANOVA with Python

 Two-way ANOVA using Statsmodels

 There is, of course, a much easier way to do Two-way ANOVA with Python.
-We can use Statsmodels which have a similar model notation as many R-packages (e.g., lm).
+We can use Statsmodels, which has a similar model notation as many R packages (e.g., lm).
 We start with the formulation of the model:

 formula = 'len ~ C(supp) + C(dose) + C(supp):C(dose)'